manifold-lang/manifold-frontend/README.md

 ```

 If a tuple is cast to another tuple type with missing *positional* properties,
-there will be a compiletime error
+there will be a compile time error

 ```
-# Causes compiletime TupleCastIllegalException
+# Causes compile time TupleCastIllegalException
 (manifold.Integer...3 = 0) array = (1, 2, 3, 4)
 ```